-At the necropsy (day 32), signs of inflammation were identified in the trachea of the pullet from the control group This inflammation (red arrow) is most probably due to a response of the innate immune system to the vaccine.
-Pullet receiving XTRACT® Nature revealed lower inflammation status (cf. pictures 1 and 2).
+Signs of inflammation were identified in the trachea of the pullets from the control group at day 32.
+This inflammation (red arrow) is most probably due to a response of the innate immune system to the vaccine.
+Pullet receiving Xtract Nature revealed lower inflammation status (Figure 2).